 Below, you’ll find 20 free, printable prompts:

-- You are a book jumper who can enter the pages of any book temporarily.
+- You are a book jumper who can temporarily enter any book’s pages.
 Pick one of your favorite books and “jump” into its fictional world.
 Become a new character in your favorite book.
 Write a scene where you interact with its other characters.

 - Write a story from the perspective of a pet.

-- Our language is always growing.
+- Our language is constantly growing.
 Invent a new word.
 What part of speech is your new word?
 Write a paragraph in which you use your word in its proper context.